SyncProxy/syncproxy-quickstart-windev-android/README.md

 You are now ready to sync !
 Any changes made to your embedded database are sent in realtime to your backend database and *vice-versa*.
 When offline, all changes made are marked temporarily, and synched when going back online, bidirectionnally.

 ## How to display sync button on other windows
-If you want to display the sync button in other windows of your application, simply create the following global procedure and call it from the *End of initialization* handler of each window:
+If you want to display the sync button in other windows of your application, simply create the following java global procedure and call it from the *End of initialization* handler of each window:
 ````java
 import com.syncproxy.syncclient.SyncClient;
 public static void ShowSyncButton()